Randomness-free Detection of Non-projective Measurements: Qubits & beyond: Preliminaries

 \begin{defi} Operational dimension of a system is the largest cardinality of the subset of states, $\{\omega_i\}_{i=1}^n\subset\Omega$, that can be perfectly distinguished by a single measurement, {\it i.e.}, there exists a measurement, $M\equiv\{e_j~|~\sum_{j=1}^ne_j=u\}$, such that, $p(e_j|\omega_i)=\delta_{ij}$. \end{defi}

 The classical and quantum theory are two examples of GPTs.
 In each of these theories, a system with operational dimension two corresponds to a bit and a qubit respectively.
 Note that the state space of a qubit can be embedded in $\mathbb{R}^3$.
 Also, the operational dimension of a system may not necessarily be equal to the dimension of vector space in which the state space resides \cite{Brunner14,Dallarno17}.
-Later we also discuss (section \& Appendix) a class of hypothetical theories with operational dimension $2$.
+Later we also discuss (see section \ref{sec:gpt non-proj}) a class of hypothetical theories with operational dimension $2$.

-Within the framework of GPT, a generalized notion of non-projective simulable measurements as in quantum theory is given by the non-sharp simulable measurements.
+Within the framework of GPT, a generalised notion of non-projective simulable measurements as in quantum theory is given by the non-sharp simulable measurements.
 These measurements are complementary to the set of sharp simluable measurements which are defined as follows.

-\begin{defi} A $k$-outcome measurement $\mathcal{E}:=$ $\{e_i\}_{i=1}^k$ is sharp-simulable for a GPT system $S$ of operational dimension $d$ if $e_i=\sum_{j} P_{ij}\pi_{j}$ where $\{ P_{ij}\}_{i=1}^{k}$ is a probability distribution for all $j\in \{0,\cdots,d-1\}$ and $\{\pi_{j}\}_{j=0}^{d-1}$ is a sharp measurement for the GPT system $S$. \end{defi}
+\begin{defi} A $k$-outcome measurement $\mathcal{E}:=$ $\{e_i\}_{i=1}^k$ is sharp-simulable for a GPT system $S$ of operational dimension $d$ if $e_i=\sum_{j} P_{ij}\pi_{j}$ where $\{ P_{ij}\}_{i=1}^{k}$ is a probability distribution for all $j\in \{1,\cdots,d\}$ and $\{\pi_{j}\}_{j=1}^{d}$ is a sharp measurement for the GPT system $S$. \end{defi}

 Clearly, the non-projective simulable measurements are a special case of not sharp simulable measurements for the quantum theory.
 As discussed earlier, non-projective measurements are valuable resources for many information-processing tasks.
 Thus, their detection is an important problem.
 There can be various settings where one can attempt to detect such measurements.
 The first hurdle one faces while detecting non-projective measurements in a prepare and measure setup is that it cannot be done by using a single quantum system.
 This is because any input-output correlation generated by a $d$-level quantum system and a fixed measurement device can also be simulated by a $d$-level classical system \cite{Frenkel15}.
-Thus considering bipartite systems, the task reduces to generating correlations which cannot be explained in terms of $d$-outcome measurements performed on the sub-systems.
+Thus for bipartite systems, the task is to find alternate setups and generate correlations which cannot be explained in terms of $d$-outcome measurements performed on the sub-systems.